NorthShip/NorthShip/README.md

 • 5+ years of work experience with data warehouse architecture.

-• Ability to build enterprise data warehouse from 0 to 1.

 • Experienced with design and implement batch and stream data processing pipelines.

 • Experienced with project management.